 At the time of this submission, no ESSER II dollars have been obligated or expended by LEAs.
-The draft application questions for the ESSER II subgrant application were shared with LEAs to support their planning and budgeting processes in mid-March, and the ESSER II subgrant application opened within RIDE's Accelegrants system in mid-May; at the time of transmittal of this document, RIDE has received no application submissions from LEAs.
+The draft application questions for the ESSER II subgrant application were shared with LEAs to support their planning and budgeting processes in mid-March, and the ESSER II subgrant application opened within RIDE's Accelegrants system in mid-May.
+RIDE has commenced programmatic review of LEA applications that have been submitted, with all completed ESSER II applications due back to the state by July 1, 2021.